Portrait of a Painter: Ian Potter

 Caruso agrees, saying, “Ian’s mentorship is what really made a portrait come to life.
 I cannot believe how much the apprentices evolved in a short week.”
 That relationship, she hopes, is one that will propel them in their artistic ambitions.
 “Getting them connected with Ian shows them it is possible to have a career in the arts.
 Having that mentor–mentee relationship is really valuable.
 I’d like to see more of that.”

-Ian Potter teaching portraiture best practices.
+Expert Painter Ian Potter teaching portraiture best practices

 Potter engaged with several non-profit organizations in the past before joining the Colossal team three years ago.
 In his work at Rebuilding Together NYC, Potter helped provide low income housing upgrades for New York City homeowners, particularly those affected by Hurricane Sandy.
 His career and expertise, from scenic theater set painting to Colossal murals, was earned by passion and skill rather than by example and convenience.